 A four song EP featuring rock band instrumentation (Electric guitar, bass, piano, acoustic guitar, drums, voices) and airing on a post-rock style of music and production.
 The demos are completed and I am beginning to work out logistics for recording.
-I aim to employ the members of a local Lethbridge group, Field Holler, to perform drums, guitar, bass, and keyboards on the release.
-Aiming to record in the Spring of 2018.
+I aim to employ local session musicians including bass, drums, strings, piano, and glockenspiel.
+Recording commences this spring at Green Recording Studio in Lethbridge.

 The Spire (2015-2017)

 A piece for solo piano inspired by a walk in the English countryside.
 This piece is part of a multi-piece cycle of varying instrumentations commemorating rolling hills, canals, romantic architecture, and vast fields.
 Set to be released on completion of cycle.